sverweij/dependency-cruiser/doc/rules-reference.md

 also defaults to `warn`.

 ### `extends`
-This takes a file path to another dependency-cruiser-config.
+This takes one or more file path to other dependency-cruiser-configs.
 When dependency-cruiser reads your config, it takes the contents of the `extends` and merges them with the contents of your config.